OpenINF/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

-_A concise recap summarily detailing what all are the changes are thave have been made._
+_A concise recap summarily detailing what all are the changes being made._

 <!--
 Please be thorough and clearly explain the problem being